University of Colorado Law School: Controversial 2009 employment statistics

 In October 2009, the journal Law Week Colorado stirred controversy when it reported that only 35% of the school's Class of 2009 had jobs at graduation.

 Officials from the school assailed the Law Week Colorado article.
 Former Assistant Dean of the Office of Career Development SuSaNi Harris called Law Week Colorado's report the product of a "miscalculation" and "misunderstanding" and claimed Law Week Colorado "confused 'employed' and 'unemployed.'"
 Later, Associate Dean Dayna Matthew told Law Week Colorado that the numbers released were "premature" and asserted that the National Association of Legal Professionals (NALP) would release more favorable statistics in February 2010.
 The reason, Matthew said, was that the NALP discounted graduates who did not report their employment status.

 For its part, Law Week Colorado stuck to its original statistics and noted that the University of Colorado had not provided any new statistics.

 Ranking

-In 2008, U.S. News & World Report ranked the University of Colorado Law School 32nd in the nation.
-In 2010, its ranking fell to 38th.
-In 2011, the school dropped to 47th, leading The Wall Street Journal to call the school "among the biggest fallers among the top 50".
-As of 2022, the University of Colorado Law School is ranked 49th in the country.
+As of 2025, the University of Colorado Law School is ranked 46th in the country by U.S News & World Report.